AdityaTHT/BALLOON-BUSTER/README.md

 # BALLOON-BUSTER
- PRESS THE SPace key and pop the balloon
+ PRESS THE Space key and pop the balloon